ronin-rb/ronin-web-server/README.md

   * `os` - matches the OS from the `User-Agent` header of the request.
   * `os_version` - matches the OS version from the `User-Agent` header of the request.
+* Has 97% documentation coverage.
+* Has 85% test coverage.

 ## Examples